-- (2) Dr. Paulini and Dr. Guenther participate in the DUPK (as defined below), a defined-contribution pension plan maintained by Unterstützungskasse Degussa e.V. that was introduced for employees who began their employment with AEZS Germany (or its predecessors) prior to December 31, 1999.
+(2) Dr. Paulini and Dr. Guenther participate in the DUPK (as defined below), a defined-contribution pension plan maintained by Unterstützungskasse Degussa e.V. that was introduced for employees who began their employment with AEZS Germany (or its predecessors) prior to December 31, 1999.
 The DUPK includes indirect obligations through a funded multi-employer contribution plan as well as direct unfunded defined benefit plans obligations.
-Dr. Gerlach participates in RUK 1 (as defined below), a defined-contribution plan maintained by Unterstützungskasse Degussa e.V.
-Dr. Ammer participates in RUK 2 (as defined below), a defined-contribution plan maintained by Unterstützungskasse Degussa e.V. - (3) Dr. Paulini did not receive any compensation in his role as a director.
+Dr. Gerlach participates in RUK 1 (as defined below), a defined-contribution pension plan maintained by Unterstützungskasse Degussa e.V.
+Dr. Ammer participates in RUK 2 (as defined below), a defined-contribution pension plan maintained by Unterstützungskasse Degussa e.V.

+(3) Dr. Paulini did not receive any compensation in his role as a managing director of AEZS Germany or as an executive director.